wind turbines on a snowy hill

 Mohammed bin Rashid Al Maktoum Solar Park, UAE

 The Mohammed bin Rashid Al Maktoum Solar Park is claimed to be the world’s largest single-site solar park based on the Independent Power Producer model.
 The project cost AED 50 billion and will have a production capacity of over 5,000MW by 2030.
-Upon completion, it will reduce more than 6.5 million tons of carbon emissions yearly and will be a key infrastructure in meeting the Dubai Clean Energy Strategy 2050
+Upon completion, it will reduce more than 6.5 million tons of carbon emissions yearly.
+It will serve as a key infrastructure in meeting the Dubai Clean Energy Strategy 2050.

 Since its commissioning in 2013, the solar park has undergone five phases of energy production.
 The fifth phase became fully operational in June 2023, generating 900 MW of renewable energy and reducing up to 1.18 million tons of carbon emissions annually.
 Phase 6 will generate 1,800MW and will become operational between 2024 and 2026